MikeTaylor/scottkit/README.md

 Game format
 -----------

-The file `notes/Definition-scottfree-1.14.txt` is taken from the ScottFree package, which contains another interpreter for Scott Adams games.
+The file [`notes/Definition-scottfree-1.14.txt`](notes/Definition-scottfree-1.14.txt) is copied from the ScottFree package, which contains another interpreter for Scott Adams games.
 I got this file from release 1.14-9 of ScottFree.
-`notes/Definition.txt` is my modified version of this file, since the original had several mistakes.  `notes/Definition-saved-game.txt` is my own analysis of the format of saved games from ScottFree.
+[`notes/Definition.txt`](notes/Definition.txt) is my modified version of this file, since the original had several mistakes.  [`notes/Definition-saved-game.txt`](notes/Definition-saved-game.txt) is my own analysis of the format of saved games from ScottFree.
 (Saved games from ScottFree and ScottKit can be freely interchanged.)